 Use the default Available Product Components.

 It is recommended to configure ODP.NET for machine-wide level

 It is O.K. to leave the DB Connection Configuration fields empty, because we are going to use the LDAP configurations.
 You can also fill them out with the corresponding information from the section LDAP Connection in SQL Developer as shown in the picture below.

-If you get error for pre-requisite check on certain items, you can just uncheck the boxes and proceed.
+If you get error on pre-requisite check on certain items, you can just uncheck the boxes or select ignore all, and continue.

 The remaining installation steps are pretty straight forward.
 The installation will take couple of minutes.

 Step 5: Configure Connection